XingyuanXUUUSE/BrassicajunceaPrediction_Sweden/ReadME.txt

 After Download / Or you have downloaded the presence file you need

-Please run SEBJ Read to have all your existing data ready
+Please run SEBJ_Read.R to have all your existing data ready

 Then you can run BioClim/GLM/MaxEnt/RF for species prediction!